spatulatom/spatulatom/README.md

 ## About me
 - studing online on Udemy/Codecademy,
 - [![LinkedIn][linkedin-shield]][linkedin-url].
 - Hello, I'm Tom.
-I started building web apps with vanilla JavaScript, HTML, and CSS, and subsequently I've explored React.js and the MERN stack.
+I started building web apps with vanilla JavaScript, HTML, and CSS, and then subsequently I've explored React.js and the MERN stack.
 <br/>My current projects primarily utilize Next.js with TypeScript.
 For styling, I rely on Tailwind CSS, and media storage is handled by Cloudinary and Uploadcare.
 <br/> I am particularly enthusiastic about the recent advancements in React.js and Next.js, especially the introduction of server components.
 I eagerly anticipate further updates and advancements in these technologies.
   <br/>